Water

 Drought Response

-Water is an increasingly scarce resource in California, due to population growth and drought.
-In past years, the East Bay Municipal Utility District has declared droughts and implemented drought management plans that seek to reduce regional water use.
-Water conservation is even more important when the energy associated with transportation and treatment of water is analyzed.
-Since drought is an increasingly common phenomenon in California, the campus response is to be proactive, from fixing leaks to changing behaviors to finding long-term reduction solutions.
-See more on the campus drought response.
+Water is an increasingly scarce resource in California due to population growth and drought.
+In past years, the East Bay Municipal Utility District has implemented plans to reduce regional water use.
+The importance of water conservation becomes even more evident when one analyzes the energy consumption associated with the transportation and treatment of water.
+With the increasing prevalence of drought in California, the campus is proactive responding by fixing leaks and promoting behaviors that reduce overall water consumption:

 STARS Performance Overview